brko5178/brko5178.github.io/README.md

       It will take a while to sort through all of the papers and then also read the ones that I choose, which is the only thing in my way at the moment.

       I think I am doing a good job so far of doing manageable chunks of the project and staying on top of my pseudo-schedule

+# Week 6:
+      Last week I completed a literature review of several different papers regarding substance use in the ABCD Study, School Success, and Gifted and Talented Children.
+I learned a lot regarding the research that has been
+      conducted so far in these fields, the types of analysis that are often done, and what my research question is fulfilling in the grand scheme of things.

+      This week I started working on a python script that will allow my to import data from an excel file from the ABCD data and sort it based on the kids who are listed as GT or not.
+This will allow me to put together a
+      dataset that consists only of the questions and answers I care about and will be neatly separated into GT and non-GT groups.
+      The goal is that I will be able to do this with any survey results from an ABCD source.

+      I feel my process for this was good.
+I have a decent amount of experience working with data at this point, and the format of the data is all very consistent.
+I should add in a way to check for any errors during processing if one of the surveys is set up differently just in case.

+      One thing in my way is that the data repository website is currently under maintenance , so if there is any extra piece of data I want to look at that I did not originally download, I will have to wait.